Actindo-AG/Documentation/DataHub/UserInterface/02_Settings.md

 *DataHub > Setting*

-The DataHub *Settings* menu entry is used to manage the DataHub settings.
+The *Settings* menu entry is used to manage the *DataHub* settings.

 The *Settings* user interface is composed of the following tabs:
   - [ATTRIBUTES](./02a_Attributes.md)